BIBSYSDEV/NVA-Frontend/documentation/NVA-domain-knowledge/NVI.md

 - **assign** the candidate to a curator, so it is clear who is handling it,
 - and **write notes**, which form a shared dialogue on the candidate.

-Which of these are available at any given time is decided by the backend and delivered with the candidate as `allowedOperations`, so the panel never offers an action the period or the current status does not allow.
+Which of the operations are available at any given time (except assigning curator) is decided by the backend and delivered with the candidate as `allowedOperations`, so the panel never offers an action the period or the current status does not allow.
 If the period is closed or missing, the panel says so and control is blocked.

 The panel also surfaces **problems** on the candidate.
 The most important one is an unverified contributor (`UnverifiedCreatorExists` and `UnverifiedCreatorFromOrganizationProblem`): a contributor who is not linked to an